hydroframe/parflowio/README.md

 Note: Suggest using a conda or other non-system environment for this.

-A new conda environment and activate it:
+Create a new conda environment and activate it:

 ```
 $ conda create -n parflowio_test ipython numpy pip virtualenv swig -c conda-forge -y`